-‘The Idol’ Is Proof of Hollywood’s Anti-MeToo Backslide
+‘The Idol’ Is Proof of Hollywood’s Anti‑MeToo Backslide

 Note: This article contains spoiler for season 1, episode 1 of ‘The Idol’

-Somewhere past the halfway mark, Leila, the assistant-best friend, tells Jocelyn (played by Lily-Rose Depp) — the Britney Spears-Miley Cyrus surrogate of this story — that she hates Tedros (played by Abel ‘The Weeknd’ Tesfaye) — the seedy nightclub owner — because of his rat tail hair and rape-y vibe.
-“Yeah I kinda like that about him,” says Jocelyn, smiling precociously at Leila, who just laughs and calls it gross.
+Somewhere near the halfway mark, Leila, the assistant/best friend, tells Jocelyn (played by Lily-Rose Depp) — the Britney Spears-Miley Cyrus surrogate of this story — that she hates Tedros (played by Abel ‘The Weeknd’ Tesfaye), the seedy nightclub owner, because of his rat tail hair and rape-y vibe.
+“Yeah, I kinda like that about him,” replies Jocelyn, smiling precociously at Leila, who just laughs and calls it gross.
 This is The Idol — HBO’s latest offering that brings Hollywood’s post-#MeToo era into sharp perspective.
 And not in a good way.

-In 2017, when allegations of sexual abuse and rape cascaded onto Harvey Weinstein and several other high-profile figures in the Western media industry, it started conversations about power, dominance, and exploitation in the world of entertainment.
+In 2017, when allegations of sexual abuse and rape cascadedonto Harvey Weinstein and several other high-profile figures in the Western media industry, it started conversations about power, dominance, and exploitation in the world of entertainment.
 This was followed by the cultural reckoning with how Britney Spears underwent a brutal conservatorship, in circumstances of the zeitgeist’s making.
-The general voyeurism built into the way the public consumed — almost literally — young women in the public eye led to many lives being altered by powerful men who took advantage of it.
-And while the debates around the terminology of victim versus survivor were ones that feminists had among themselves, the fact remained that there were parties clearly at fault, and those who were wronged because of gendered abuses of power.
-The Idol complicates this reality — not in the way that feminists have by pointing out that victimhood is not straightforward or certain, but by denying victimhood altogether.
+The general voyeurism built into the way the public consumed — almost literally — young women in the public eye led to many lives being altered by powerful men.
+The Idol tries to rewrite this reality by denying victimhood altogether.

-Take the fact that earlier in the episode, Jocelyn’s team tried to grapple with a leaked photo, in which somebody ejaculated on Jocelyn’s face.
-The whole conversation played out like a gag: the record-label manager quipping “who among us hasn’t had come on our faces,” the assistant helplessly declaring she knew which men went into Jocelyn’s room but not which ones came on her face, the manager locking the guy concerned about the nudity rider violations from earlier into a bathroom, and everyone else speculating on whether it was a selfie or not.
-This is a plot point that’s quickly brushed off — Jocelyn is unfazed by the eventual revelation, and quickly moves on to go clubbing later, where she meets her Svengali character Tedros.
+Take the fact that, earlier in the episode, Jocelyn’s team tries to grapple with a leaked photo showing somebody had ejaculated on Jocelyn’s face.
+The whole conversation plays out like a gag: the record-label manager quipping “Who among us hasn’t had cum on our faces,” the assistant helplessly declaring she knew which men went into Jocelyn’s room but not which ones came on her face, and everyone else speculating on whether it was a selfie or not.
+This is a plot point that’s quickly brushed off — Jocelyn is unfazed by the eventual revelation and quickly moves on to go clubbing later, where she meets her Svengali character Tedros.

 She later goes home and masturbates while choking herself — a scene that, when you really think about it, is perhaps meant to signal her masochistic tendencies, and maybe meant to explain away her nonchalance with her nudes being leaked.

 Related on The Swaddle: